-Promising for biodiversity observation within a future JERICO framework:

-- Imaging technologies (i.e. camera autodetection and photo- or video - Imaging recompage analyses):

-- high potential indicator value

-- applicable from a variety of platforms

-- measures diversity for a broad range of biota
+- Promising for biodiversity observation within a future JERICO framework: - Imaging technologies (i.e. camera autodetection and photo- or video - Imaging recompanyes: - high potential indicator value - high potential indicator value - applicable from a variety of platforms - measures diversity for a broad range of biota

-- cost efficient methods do however not always cover large (spatial) areas - Genetic markers - might particularly have potential for the future - current operability status for broad-scale application to estimate diversity at - various levels and a range of biota is limited
+- cost efficient methods do however not always cover large (spatial) areas - Genetic markers

+- might particularly have potential for the future - current operability status for broad-scale application to estimate diversity at - Although not the highest scores might potentially fill in gaps for specific species groups not covered yet - Mind: - There may be good reasons to select other techniques now or in future!